Our Mission and Vision

-A. Learning to understand, and participating in the redesign of entire food supply chains “from field to fork” can help heal the current urban/rural divide to offer greater social, environmental and economic health accessible to multiple sectors of our society.
+- Learning to understand, and participating in the redesign of entire food supply chains “from field to fork” can help heal the current urban/rural divide to offer greater social, environmental, and economic health accessible to multiple sectors of our society.

-B. Production of a wider range of food biodiversity through a variety of venues and more affordable access can tangibly contribute to poverty reduction, enhanced food security and control of nutrition-related diseases.
+- Production of a wider range of food biodiversity through a variety of venues and more affordable access can tangibly contribute to poverty reduction, enhanced food security, and control of nutrition-related diseases.

-6. Means of Outreach.
-While the Center is not currently providing academic undergraduate, graduate certificate, master’s, or doctorate degree programs, such opportunities may emerge in time.
-In the interim, our outreach efforts will consist of:
+While the Center is not currently providing academic undergraduate, graduate certificate, master’s, doctorate degree programs, or postdoctoral fellowships, such opportunities may emerge in time.
+In the interim, our outreach and research efforts will consist of:

-D. Open houses, orientations, and field institutes for both graduate students, undergrads, faculty, and visiting scholars or food artisans from other Cities of Gastronomy for involvement in grants, fellowships and trainings.
+- Open houses, orientations, research interest groups, and field institutes for graduate students, undergrads, faculty, and visiting scholars or food artisans from other Cities of Gastronomy.

 Director, Center for Regional Food Studies

 Gary Paul Nabhan, the W.K.
-Kellogg Endowed Chair in Sustainable Food Systems in the Southwest Center, has been named director of the center.
+Kellogg Endowed Chair in Sustainable Food Systems in the Southwest Center, founded the Center for Regional Food Studies.
 Nabhan is recognized internationally as a desert food scholar and farming activist.
 He is a pioneer in both the food re-localization movement and in heirloom seed conservation.
 Nabhan co-created Native Seed/SEARCH, received a MacArthur Foundation “Genius” Award, and is a senior contributing editor to Edible Baja Arizona Magazine, the media partner for Tucson’s City of Gastronomy news.
 He has written nearly 30 books on food and agriculture.

 Nabhan spearheaded the UA’s role in the application process for the UNESCO City of Gastronomy designation.
 Nabhan, along with Jonathan Mabry of the City’s Historic Preservation Office and Vanessa Bechtol, formerly of the Santa Cruz Valley Heritage Alliance, wrote most of the proposal, but Nabhan is quick to mention that their three-year quest to become a City of Gastronomy was a collaborative effort among many Tucson institutions and nonprofits.